Qui Nhon Gia Lai, Vietnam Travel Guide

 Traveler's Diarrhea

 Drink only bottled, filtered, or boiled water.
-Avoid ice unless purified.
+Don't have ice unless purified.
 Consume thoroughly cooked food.
-Be cautious with raw vegetables or whole fruits.
+Be careful with raw vegetables or whole fruits.

-Mosquito-borne illnesses (A Mosquito-borne tropical disease, Zika): Use insect repellent containing PICARIDIN, especially at dawn and dusk.
+Mosquito-borne illnesses (A Mosquito-borne tropical disease, Zika): Use insect repellent containing PICARIDIN, particularly at sunrise and sunset.
 Wear long sleeves/pants.
 Sleep under a mosquito net if rooms lack screens/AC.

 Quy Nhon has hospitals like Binh Dinh General Hospital.
 The quality differs; English-speaking staff may be limited.
-For serious conditions, evacuation to major cities may be recommended.
+For critical medical issues, evacuation to major cities may be recommended.

 Widely available for common over-the-counter and some prescription medications.

 Tap water is not safe for direct consumption.
-Always drink bottled water.
+Always consume bottled water.
 Check seals.
 Carry a reusable bottle for refills from purified dispensers.

 Highly recommended.
 Ensure coverage for medical emergencies, evacuation, trip cancellation, lost luggage, and planned activities.
 Review policy details.